 We were in the PHRF3 fleet, which was a mash-up of us, a Beneteau Figaro (30 footer designed for short handed racing), an Express 35 (mid-1980’s racer-cruiser), a Catalina 42 and a couple of C&C 35’s.
 We owed everyone except the Figaro, who owed us 6 sec.

 The start was an absolute drifter.
 In fact we drifted over the line and were OCS.
 By the time I sculled back around to correct, we were about 50 yards behind, so no big deal.
 The wind filled in a touch from the south, so we straight-lined it to Gibraltar.
 Most boats went around the mark and headed offshore, but I stayed in the Outer Harbour with a couple other fast boats.
 We tacked a couple of times, then just made the south point (like about 20 feet clear).
 We then cracked off a bit going for the second point, and just made it too.
 There was some current relief inside, and a pile of garbage in the current line making its identification quite easy.
 Sailed past a toilet seat…nice.
+All the repairs we got done kept us afloat and sailing without any problems, if your boat has any engine problems you can always get marine engine mounts to do the repairs yourself.

 From there to dusk, we sailed cracked off a bit in the 5-10 knot S breeze.
 I was favoring the north side a bit as the wind was supposed to diminish late afternoon and we wanted some shoreline to play with.
 At about 2330 the wind clocked enough to set chutes, grew to about 12-15 and eventually built to about 20.
 The spin ride into Main Duck was fun…about 50 miles of fast A-sail reaching veering to DDW surfing 5-7 footers with the symmetric.
 Topped out at 13.7 on the run.
 The boat definitely felt heavy in those conditions with the extra few hundred pounds of food, fuel, water and gear.